harlowja/automaton/README.rst

 This repository has moved...

-New location is a https://github.com/openstack/automaton.
+The new location is at http://git.openstack.org/cgit/openstack/automaton/ or at https://github.com/openstack/automaton (an official mirror).